 The major types of research articles:

-Typical format of a research article:
+Typical format of a research article in the Science fields:

 Abstract: Concise summary of the whole article that includes information from the introduction, methods, results, and discussion.
 Many times will have a "keywords" list at the end.